Church of God and Saints of Christ: Religious rituals

 The Church of God and Saints of Christ synthesizes rituals drawn from both the Hebrew Bible and New Testament.
-Some of the movement's observances, such as circumscision; use of the Hebrew calendar; the wearing of kippot by men; Sabbatarianism, and celebration of Passover and other religious holy days, are loosely based on the Torah.
+Some of the movement's observances, such as circumcision, use of the Hebrew calendar, the wearing of kippot by men, sabbatarianism, and celebration of Passover and other religious holy days, are loosely based on the Torah.

 Its rites based on the New Testament include baptism (immersion), the consecration of bread and water as Christ's body and blood, and footwashing.

-Despite the name of the faith, members of the Church of God and Saints of Christ are not Christians in the mainstream sense and eschew such labeling.

 Facilities

 The group established its headquarters in Philadelphia in 1899, and William S. Crowdy later relocated to Washington, D.C., in 1903.

 In 1906, Crowdy named Joseph Wesley Crowdy, William Henry Plummer, and Calvin Samuel Skinner as leaders of the congregation.
 Led by these three individuals, the organization continued to grow in membership.

 In 1921, William Henry Plummer moved the organization's headquarters to its permanent location in Belleville (city of Suffolk), Virginia, which was purchased by William S. Crowdy in 1903 as the intended headquarters for the organization.

 Howard Zebulun Plummer was consecrated by Calvin S. Skinner as head of the organization in 1931, and served for over 40 years until 1975.

 By 1936, the Church of God and Saints of Christ had more than 200 "tabernacles" (congregations) and 37,000 members.

 Levi Solomon Plummer became the church's leader in 1975.
 Under the leadership of Levi Solomon Plummer, the congregation constructed a temple at its headquarters, Temple Beth El, in two phases, the first in 1980 and the second in 1987.

 Afterwards, the congregation began to rebuild the headquarters land in Virginia originally purchased by William S. Crowdy.
-In 2001, the Church of God and Saints of Christ was led by Rabbi Jehu A. Crowdy, Jr., a great-grandson of William Saunders Crowdy.
-After his death on April 10, 2016 at the age of 46.
-Chief Rabbi Phillip Eugene McNeil took over its leadership.
+In 2001, the Church of God and Saints of Christ was led by Rabbi Jehu A. Crowdy Jr., a great-grandson of William Saunders Crowdy.
+After the death of Crowdy Jr., on April 10, 2016, aged 46 years, Chief Rabbi Phillip Eugene McNeil took over leadership of the Church.

 As of 2005, it had fifty tabernacles in the United States, dozens in Africa, and one in Kingston, Jamaica.
 The organization also manages businesses and residential properties at its headquarters in Suffolk, Virginia, including a hotel and two living communities for senior citizens.

 Independent branches

 As early as 1909, local branches of the organization severed their ties with the congregation, forming their own organizations.
+The first of these was headed by Malinda Morris, an early and favored follower of Crowdy, and based in Newark, New Jersey (where it still exists).

-Today, two of the groups not affiliated with Rabbi Jehu A. Crowdy, Jr. are headquartered in Cleveland, Ohio, and New Haven, Connecticut.
+Today, two of the groups not affiliated with Chief Rabbi McNeil are also called the Church of God and Saints of Christ, headquartered in Cleveland, Ohio, and another group headquartered in New Haven, Connecticut.